Jerome-Graves/yertle/README.md

 <br>
 The robot consists of:

-* 4 limbs with 3 degrees of freedom powered by hobby servos, with a leg extension of approximately 25cm.
+* 4 limbs with 3 degrees of freedom powered by hobby servos, with a leg extension of approximately 20cm.
 * A 5000mah battery (45 minutes of run time).
 * A 9-axis accelerometer/gyro sensor.
 * A current and voltage sensor.
 * A microcontroller (ESP32s) to communicate with Hardware and sensors.
 * A single-board computer (RPi4) to compute image, location, ROS and advanced controller algorithms.
+* 1.8 kg

 <br>
 This robot was inspired by the <a href="https://grabcad.com/library/diy-quadruped-robot-1">Kangal</a>, <a href="https://spotmicroai.readthedocs.io/en/latest/">SpotMicro</a> and <a href="https://github.com/adham-elarabawy/open-quadruped">Open Quadruped</a>.
 The concept was to have the best parts of all designs and make it compatible with <a href="https://spotmicroai.readthedocs.io/en/latest/">SpotMicro</a> parts.